HotPatcher: A open source UE resource hot patching tool

 Update address: Release v76.2

-• Fixed the issue where HASH for not-uasset files was not calculated during export Release.
+• Fixed the issue of not calculating the HASH for not-uasset files during release export.

-• Fixed the issue where HASH for files was not calculated in FReleasePakParser.
+• Fixed the issue of not calculating the file HASH in FReleasePakParser.

-• Supported adding wildcard to not-uasset directories to only add matching files.
+• Supported adding wildcards to not-uasset directories, only adding matching files.

-• Fixed the issue where bAnalysisFilterDependencies became ineffective.
+• Fixed the issue where bAnalysisFilterDependencies was ineffective.

-• When bImportProjectSettings is enabled, if there is only one platform, all files will be added to that platform; if there are multiple platforms, they will be added to AllPlatforms.
+• When bImprtProjectSettings is enabled, if there is only one platform, all files are added to that platform.
+If there are multiple platforms, they are added to AllPlatforms.

 2022.07.28 Update v76.1